larsrickert/nginx-proxy/docs/cli/commands.md

 # CLI commands

 ::: warning Disclaimer
-Before using any of the below commands, make sure that you followed the step described on the [CLI usage page](/cli/usage).
+Before using any of the below commands, make sure that you followed the steps described on the [CLI usage page](/cli/usage).
 :::

 To see a list of all commands, you can run: